If you’re a visual learner and want to be in the know on the sustainable fashion world, this list of documentaries should be your first place to turn.

-A lot of us want to reduce our impact and footprint on the planet, and for many it starts with having a good look in our wardrobes.
-The fashion industry is one of the most polluting industries in the world and it impacts millions of people around the globe.
+Many of us want to reduce our impact and footprint on the planet, and it often starts with having a good look at our consumption habits, notably what’s in our wardrobes.
+The fashion industry is one of the most polluting industries in the world and it impacts tens of millions of people around the globe.

-Documentaries and short videos are a great way to learn more about the fashion industry and familiarise ourselves with the most common issues.
+Documentaries and short films or series are a great way to learn more about the fashion industry and familiarise ourselves with the most common issues and burgeoning solutions.
 There are also many sustainable fashion books and ethical podcasts out there to supplement your learning.

 Sustainable fashion documentaries

 I’m yet to watch this film without shedding a tear.
 The True Cost brings to light some shocking facts about the fashion industry that beg the question: who really pays the price for our clothes?
-This documentary looks at everything from environmental impact, to labour rights abuses in developing countries, to how genetically modified cotton is related to cancer incidence and suicide.
-It illustrates how the Western world’s demand for cheap, disposable fashion is destroying the planet and lives.
+This documentary looks at everything from environmental impact, to labour rights abuses in recently industrialised countries, to how genetically modified cotton is related to cancer incidence and suicide.
+It illustrates how the Western world’s demand for cheap, disposable fashion is destroying lives and the planet.
 When this film came out in 2015, it caused shock waves around the world, and people are still talking about it—it’s a game changer for fashion.

 It’s undeniable: fashion has a huge impact on society.
-It employs a massive 80 million people globally, most of them (around 80%) women, aged 18-35.
+It employs tens of millions of people globally, most of them women (80% in Bangladesh), aged 18-35.
 In factories across some of the world’s poorest countries, unfair and unsafe conditions are still common.

 The Machinists show how the personal stories of three female garment workers and the boss of a fledgling trade union in Dhaka, Bangladesh intersect to portray the human cost of western high street fashion.